CyrilleB79/winMag/README.md

 * Allows to report the result of some native Magnifier keyboard commands.
 * Allows to reduce the cases where table navigation commands conflict with Magnifier's commands.
-* Adds some keyboard shortcuts to toggle various Magnifier options.
+* Adds some keyboard shortcuts to toggle various native options of the Magnifier.
+* Adds some extra features that are not provided by Windows Magnifier (mouse to view, Magnifier window not on top)

 ## Settings